Crucible - #A0

 The "A" shaped crucibles are useful for metals up to 2000 °F (1093°C).
 They will handle zinc, aluminum, brass / bronze, silver and gold alloys.
 Made in China.

 "A" Shape: Our "A" shape crucibles are typically used by hobbyists and casual casters.
 This shape is easier to make than the bilge shape and therefore is lower cost.
 Also note that "A" shape sizes and capacities don't correspond to bilge shape sizes and capacities.
 For example a #A0 will hold about 0.9 pounds of aluminum or 2.2 pounds of brass.
+This crucible is about the size of a small teacup.

 These "A" shape crucibles are formed from what appears to be clay, fire clay grog and a smattering of silicon carbide particles.